 HOW DO THE DUI LAWS WORK IN CALIFORNIA?

-It is against the law in California for a driver with a blood alcohol content (BAC) level at or above 0.08 percent to operate any motor vehicle anywhere in the state.
+It is against the law in California for a driver with a blood alcohol content (BAC) level at or more than 0.08 percent to operate any motor vehicle anywhere in the state.

 The “legal limit” for DUI is lower for drivers with commercial driver’s licenses (0.04 percent) and for drivers below age 21 (0.01 percent).
 And alcohol is not the only intoxicant that can impair your driving ability.